sabomichal/immutable-xjc/README.md

 </plugin>
 ```

 IMMUTABLE-XJC can be used also in contract-first webservice client scenarios with wsimport.
-The following example demonstrates the use of the plugin with *jaxws-maven-plugin* mojo.
+The following example demonstrates the usage of the plugin with *jaxws-maven-plugin* mojo.
 ```xml
 <plugin>
     <groupId>org.jvnet.jax-ws-commons</groupId>